johannschopplich/loadeer/README.md

 <img data-lazyload data-src="image.png" />
 ```

-Although the Loadeer's default selector is `data-lazyload`, you may configure it to a selector of your choice.
+Although Loadeer.js' default selector is `data-lazyload`, you may configure it to a selector of your choice.
 See the libraries options for more information.

 Finally, instantiate Loadeer.js as follows: